-55. Where a party fails to comply, without good reason, with directions for service of evidence given at a Preliminary Meeting, and seeks to present such evidence at the hearing, a Practice Committee may refuse to allow that party to admit the evidence in question.
+56. Where a party fails to comply with directions for service of evidence given at a Preliminary Meeting, without good reason, and seeks to present such evidence at the hearing, a Practice Committee may refuse to allow that party to admit the evidence in question25.